David-OConnor/plascad/README.md

 ### Displays amino acid sequences for coding regions

+## Mixing portions assistant
+Given a designed solution with molarity concentrations, calculates the mass and volumes required to make the solution.
+Includes the molecular weights of common reagents.
+Can set up solutions mixed from custom precursor solutions.

 ## Why another plasmid editor
 The more tools available for scientists, the better.
 In particular, my goal is to make a fast, lightweight program that's as easy to use as possible, without sacrificing functionality.
 I also added functionality I didn't see elsewhere, like automatic primer tuning, and primer generation for SLIC and FastCloning.